-The average Briton works 40 hours a week.
+The average person works 40 hours a week.
 Sadly, in today’s world of work overload and non-stop notifications, work life often takes over our personal lives.
 Many of us catch ourselves thinking about work even during off hours.
 Taking work tensions back home can be damaging for your relationships, your health and your well-being.

 In this article we explain how to stop intrusive thoughts about work flooding your mind.